If you’re serious about good sound it’s helpful to understand the difference between coaxial and component speakers – along with why it matters.

 What are component speakers?

-Component speakers are a speaker system in which separately mounted speakers and a more advanced crossover are designed to provide advanced sound quality.
-They’re the next level above coaxial speakers and offer better performance than coaxials can provide.
+Component speakers use separately mounted speakers and a more advanced crossover to provide better sound quality.
+They’re the next level above coaxial speakers and offer better performance.

 Components speakers, which are made up of a separately mounted woofer, tweeter, and crossover, are a more advanced speaker system that provides better sound quality than coaxial speakers.